What every runner craves is some support and humour during their run. But who can provide such support and wit? Luckily there are hecklers everywhere.

 This was grumbled by Pat as he leant on his garden gate with his beer belly poking out from underneath his striped t-shirt watching us go by.

 "Yeah, I thought it'd be funny.
 I saw them coming and wanted to say something funny 'cos you don't often get people running down this road, so I thought I'd say something funny.
 So when they ran by I said that, which I thought was pretty funny.
 Ha ha."

 This gentleman did not supply his name

 "Why did I say it?
 I thought it'd be funny.
 Anyway, I've gotta get back home.
-I've just signed on and there's a bottle of white lightning, 20 Lambert and Butler and a Jeremy Kyle special waiting for me.
-You mugs."
+I've got a bottle of cheap vodka to drink while watching Jerry Springer reruns"

 "Warrghh Nnnrghh Rargarhggh Rraragrhaggrahg"

 Terry "The Sack" Satchel shouted this from his white van which amusingly had had "clean me" and "I wish my wife was this dirty" written with a finger into the dirt on the back door.
 He stared at us in a mentally-deficient fashion, threw a McDonald's wrapper from the window then sped off to tailgate the car in front, leaving us with:

 "Nurrghhggh Errghh Durrrrr!"

 Legend has it there was once a genuinely funny heckle*